|If you do not

 Graaff, M.-A., H.L.
 Throop, P.S.J.
 Verburg, J.A.
 Arnone III, and X.

-Campos. in press.
+Campos.
+2014.
 A synthesis of climate change and elevated

 atmospheric CO2 impacts on biogeochemical cycling of carbon and